Sleep Apnea, literally means “with‑out breath” in Greek. It is when breathing stops for 10 seconds or more while sleeping.

 - Acid Reflux in adults

 Left untreated, sleep apnea increases the likelihood of illness or injury.
-It has been linked to obesity, high blood pressure, cardiovascular disease, diabetes, and even death.
+It has been linked to obesity, high blood pressure, strokes, cardiovascular disease, diabetes, and even death.

 Serious and life-threatening problems start when sleepers begin experiencing apneas (where breathing stops) and hypopneas (where breathing is shallow due to an obstruction).
 Breathing is usually blocked in the back of the throat when the tongue and muscles relax during sleep, the lower jaw falls back toward the throat, and the airway becomes blocked.